 (Crioceris asparagi and Crioceris duodecimpunctata)

-Erin W. Hodgson, Extension Entomologist • Dan Drost, Extension Vegetable Specialist
+Erin W. Hodgson, Extension Entomologist (No longer at USU) • Dan Drost, Extension Vegetable Specialist

 - Asparagus beetle and spotted asparagus beetle are found wherever asparagus is grown in North America.